lakshyadeep-glitch/phython-snake-Game-/README.md

 ## 💡 Author

-Made with ❤️ by Lakshya Deep Ningwal
+Made with ❤️ by Lakshya Deep